Models, Assessment and Policies for Sustainability (MAPS)

 Complementing the funding from Laudes Foundation, the EU grant allows CUSP researchers to continue their pioneering work in conceptualising and modelling the macroeconomic outcomes of a postgrowth transition.
 Leading the work package at CUSP, Andrew Jackson will advance his investigation into the potential impacts on public debt dynamics and how monetary and fiscal policy might be used to prevent unsustainable increases in the public debt-to-GDP ratio.
 Mitigating potential effects on inequality will also be part of his inquiry.
 The MAPS project is further co-funding research by Christine Corlet Walker, Dario Leoni and Ben Gallant, who will deepen our analysis of growth dependencies in the pension and healthcare systems.
 By employing macroeconomic modelling, as well as qualitative and quantitative analysis, the team hopes to further develop policy options towards growth independence.
 With the new funding, Dario will also be able to deepen his work around Post Growth and the North-South Divide.

 We will be sharing updates as and when they arise.
-For further details about the grant, please see the EU Horizons website.
-For inquiries about this strand of work, please email info@cusp.ac.uk.
+For further details about the project, please see the MAPS website.
+For inquiries about our strand of work, please email info@cusp.ac.uk.